-I was born the same year as the Stonewall Riots.
+I was born the year of the Stonewall Riots.
 For some that may not know; the Stonewall Riots were a series of spontaneous, violent demonstrations by members of the gay community against a police raid that took place in the early morning hours of June 28, 1969, at the Stonewall Inn, located in Greenwich Village.

 I learned about the riots in my teen years during the 1980’s after I accepted and celebrated the reality that I was gay.

-At that time, the best lead at the time was that the disease was showing up predominantly in gay men.
+At that time, the best lead the world had was that the disease was showing up predominantly in gay men.

 These are only a sampling of what being gay through history has been like for many Gays and Lesbians that wanted to be accepted for who and what they were.